Commacad AI Responsible Academic Use Policy

 Do

-- Use AI for planning, structuring, and technical support — not for writing findings
+- Use AI for planning, structuring, brainstorming, and technical support — not for writing your findings or conclusions

 - Review and critically evaluate every AI suggestion before accepting it

-- Check with your supervisor before using AI for any core thesis section
+- Check with your supervisor before using AI assistance for any core thesis section

 Don’t